Freshwater crabs are some of the most interesting species you can keep in your aquarium, hands down.

 When most of us think about crabs, we picture saltwater environments.
 However, there are several types of brackish and freshwater crabs that can thrive in your freshwater tank.

 Crabs are scavengers, and it’s fun to watch them make their way around the tank collecting whatever goodies they find floating around.
 It’s not just amusing, either.
-Crabs can really help keep your tank clean.
+Crabs can actual help keep your tank clean as well!